AnishP15/evmos-question/README.md

 }
 ```

 I am storing wallet balances in a slice rather than a map because it is more efficient to sort a slice rather than an unordered map.
-Also, we only access a particular balance once so it we cannot realize the gains of constant time lookup which a map would provide us.
+Also, we only access a particular balance once so we wouldn't even utilize the constant time lookup which a map would provide us.
 However, I used a map to represent the contracts interacted with since we will need to access a particular contract multiple times to increment the counter if it is interacted with multiple times.
-Using a slice would be expensive here because we would need to traverse through it multiple times potentially.
+Store contract interactions in a slice would be expensive here because we would need to traverse through it multiple times per address potentially.

 In order to actually make the API calls needed for data aggregation, I utilize ```ethClient``` to access RPC endpoints.
 After all the data is aggregated in-memory it is written to 2 csv files.